woossi0/suite/docs/usermanual/source/cartography/ysld/tutorial/point.rst

 Styling a point layer
 =====================

-The populated places layer is a point layer, so we use a :ref:`point symbolizer <cartography.ysld.reference.symbolizers.point>`.
+The populated places layer is a point layer, so we will be using :ref:`point symbolizers <cartography.ysld.reference.symbolizers.point>`.

 Viewing the existing style
 --------------------------

 #.
-In the layers tab of the Composer, click on the style option for the ``ne_10m_admin_0_populated_places`` layer to go to the style edit page.
+In the layers tab of Composer, click the style option for the ``places`` layer to go to the style edit page.
 A simple default style is already associated with this layer.

    .. figure:: img/point_default.png